robertomagno1/SUS-hackatlon/README.md

 ---

+## 🤝 Sponsors & Acknowledgements

+A heartfelt thank you to:

+* **Società Italiana di Statistica** ([SIS](https://www.societaitalianadistatistica.it)) for organizing SUS8 and providing an inspiring platform.
+* **Rulex** ([Rulex Official](https://www.rulex.ai)) for sponsoring and supplying compute resources.
+* **Collaborating Teams**: Shout-out to DataWizards, FraudFighters, and FinDetect for the friendly competition and knowledge-sharing.

+---

 ## 🤝 Contributing

-Improvements welcome—especially if they make things faster, cleaner, or funnier.
+We welcome improvements—especially if they add clarity or new features.

-1. Fork & branch.
+1. Fork the repo & create a branch.
-2. Run `pre-commit`.
+2. Run `pre-commit` hooks.
-3. Submit a PR and reference an issue.
+3. Open a PR and reference any relevant issue.

 ---

 ## 📄 License

-Released under the **MIT License**—see `LICENSE` for details.
+This project is licensed under the **MIT License**.
+See `LICENSE` for details.

 ---

 ## 🎓 Citation

+If SUS helps your research or product, please cite:

 Please cite our hackathon report if you build on this work: